Did you know?

 Diet

-Black Drums juveniles consume worms and are tiny, while Black Drums larvae primarily consume planktons.
-Mature Black Drums consume mostly mollusks and crustaceans, and they are predominantly bottom feeders.
+Juveniles consume worms and are tiny, while their larvae primarily consume planktons.
+Larger drum consume small fish and invertebrates including oysters, mussels, crabs and shrimp, and are predominantly bottom feeders.

-Black Drums form schools and partake in the “Drum Run.”
+They form schools and partake in the “Drum Run.”
 This happens a month or so before the primary reproductive season.
-The Black Drums gather in intertidal zones and travel in large numbers through oyster shell fields.
+They gather in intertidal zones and travel in large numbers through oyster shell fields.

 Reproduction

-When the weather starts to warm up in the months of March and April, Black Drums commence reproducing on beaches and estuaries.
-Male Black Drums make significant pounding sounds to signal their intentions to females.
+When the weather starts to warm up in March and April, Black Drums commence reproducing on beaches and estuaries.
+Males make loud drumming sound to signal their intentions to females.
 Just on specific evenings, whenever their reproductive organs are bursting with eggs, can females react.

 Black drums reproduce through external fertilization